rubenv/sql-migrate/README.md

 * Up/down migrations to allow rollback
 * Supports multiple database types in one project
 * Works great with other libraries such as [sqlx](https://jmoiron.github.io/sqlx/)
+* Does not support running in concurrency or in multiple instances

 ## Installation